Blijdorp (district): Special constructions

 In the middle of the district is the monumental residential complex De Eendracht, designed by architect Jo van den Broek, which is included in the register of National Heritage Sites.
 Van den Broek designed the houses under the motto 'light, air and space'.
 The apartments had a day and night floor plan.
 Sliding doors with lots of glass in them and folding beds turned the master bedroom into a playroom and the older children's bedroom into a study.
 Because a house has two corridors, the toilet, bathroom and kitchen remained accessible to everyone in the nighttime situation without having to go through a bedroom.
 Between the living room and the kitchen was a passing service cabinet.

 Conservation area

-Blijdorp has been nominated bij the municipality Rotterdam for the status of conservation area.
+Blijdorp has been nominated by the municipality Rotterdam for the status of conservation area.